floktl/XploreED/backend/docs/api.md

 ## **Overview**

-The German Class Tool API is a RESTful service built with Flask that provides comprehensive German language learning functionality.
+The XplorED API is a RESTful service built with Flask that provides comprehensive German language learning functionality.
 The API follows REST principles and uses JSON for data exchange.

 ## **Base URL**